How I Learned to Stop Worrying and Love Retraining: Extended results and complete tables

 \subsubsection{ResNet-56 on CIFAR-10}

 For each method (including BIMP) we tune weight decay over 1e-4, 5e-4, 1e-3 and 5e-3 and keep momentum fixed at 0.9.
-Since momentum plays a crucial part in the justification of GSM, we tune it over 0.9, 0.99 and 0.995.
 Since the learning rate schedule might need additional tuning, we vary the initial learning rate between 0.05, 0.15, 0.1 and 0.2 for all methods except CS.
-The decay of the schedule follows the same pattern as listed in \cref{tab:problem_config}, where BIMP clearly follows its own cyclic learning rate schedule.
+The decay of the schedule follows the same pattern as listed in \cref{tab:problem_config}.
 Since CS required the broadest grid, we fixed the learning rate schedule to the one in \cref{tab:problem_config}.
-Otherwise, we used the following grids. \paragraph{BIMP}\mbox{}\\ Initial training budget epochs: $\{20, 60, 100\}$. \paragraph{GMP}\mbox{}\\ Equally distributed pruning steps: $\{20, 100\}$.
+Otherwise, we used the following grids. \paragraph{BIMP}\mbox{}\\ Initial training budget epochs: $\{20, 60, 100\}$.\\ Number of pruning phases of equal length: $\{1, 2, 3\}$. \paragraph{GMP}\mbox{}\\ Equally distributed pruning steps: $\{20, 100\}$.